 In so-called ‘margin of safety’ studies conducted by the manufacturer on 12 month old dogs, there were incidences of warts, cysts and abnormal or swollen lymph nodes.

 It also lowered white and red blood cell counts, although not below the normal range.

-Safety studies performed on dogs less than six months old were discontinued as the dogs developed bacterial pneumonia and demodectic mange.
+Safety studies performed on dogs less than six months old were discontinued as some of them developed bacterial pneumonia and mange.

 So are these potential issues something you should be worried about when using apoquel for dogs?

 In clinical studies, fewer than 5% of the dogs on Apoquel experienced side effects.